chuongtang/redux-counter/README.md

 ## Styling
 * All stylings are in index.css: this is a good sandbox for me to practice applying pure CSS with React components

+## Great build from backend to FE react